 SPS can be diagnosed in conjunction with epilepsy.
 It is occasionally confused with other autoimmune diseases, including multiple sclerosis (MS) and Parkinson’s disease.

 According to the research conducted at Johns Hopkins, SPS presents itself in a wide range of signs and symptoms.
 As a result, it mimics other diseases, often delaying diagnosis.

 Can IVIG help? | Free IVIG Treatment Info | Difficulty In Diagnosing?

 SPS has no known cure.
 Your symptoms will guide your treatment for stiff person syndrome.
 The goal of treatment is to ease the symptoms while also improving mobility and comfort.

-You should think about it as it provides the best result.
-Intravenous immunoglobulin (IVIG) treatment is one option.
-Clinical trials have demonstrated that intravenous immunoglobulin (IVIG) is effective.
+Immune modulating therapies often provide the best results, and intravenous immunoglobulin (IVIG) treatment is one option to consider.
+Clinical trials have demonstrated that intravenous immunoglobulin is effective.

-It is also well-tolerated in terms of relieving the symptoms related to SPS.
-IVIG is often used as a therapy for immune-mediated diseases, including SPS.
+IVIG treatment is also well-tolerated in terms of relieving the symptoms related to SPS.
+It is often used as a therapy for immune-mediated diseases, including SPS.
 IVIG works by reducing the number of antibodies attacking healthy tissues.

 You can treat muscle spasms and stiffness with one or more of the following medications: